 - Chronic disease such as diabetes or obesity

 - Any medicines you take

 - Any allergies you may have

 Leading up to the procedure:

 - Arrange to have someone drive you home.
-Also, arrange for help at home.
+Arrange for help at home after.

 - Eat a light meal the night before the surgery.
 Do not eat or drink anything after midnight.

 There are different choices for anesthesia.
 The choice will depend on what is being done.
 Options include:

 - Regional anesthesia—lower half of the body will be numb.

 - Local anesthesia—numbs a small area.
 A second medicine may also be given to help you relax.